 Oh, so glamorous was this "Moon and Stars" themed styled shoot in Hollywood, California!
 Fabulous SoCal based wedding planner Marine from Flower and Sugar events pulled together this shoot and we were recently featured in the blog, Glamour and Grace.
 Check out the full feature here.
 Marisa Peterson shot the eclectic mix of celestial decor and delivers stunning and ethereal shots!
 The venue is the Women's Club of Hollywood, a building from 1905 and steeped with Hollywood history!
 Check out the full wedding suite here:

-and the feture
+and the feature

 Hollywood wedding, vintage wedding, gilded swan paperie